Life Insurance Berger’s Disease.

 Yes, individuals who have been diagnosed with Berger’s Disease or IgA Nephropathy can and often will be able to qualify for a traditional term or whole life insurance policy.
-The only problem is that because there isn’t any known cure for this disorder, individuals who have been diagnosed with it will typically be considered a “higher risk” applicant.
+The only problem is that because there is no known cure for this disorder, individuals who have been diagnosed with, it will typically be considered a “higher risk” applicant.

 Why do life insurance companies care if I’ve been diagnosed with a Berger’s Disease or IgA Nephropathy?

-Probably the best way to understand why most of the top rated life insurance companies are going to “care” if you have been diagnosed with Berger’s Disease is to first take a look at exactly what Berger’s disease is and what can happen to those who suffer from this condition.
+The best way to understand why a life insurance company is likely to “care” if you have been diagnosed with Berger’s Disease is to first take a look at exactly what Berger’s Disease is and what can happen to those who suffer from this condition.

 Berger’s Disease Defined.

-Berger’s Disease is a pre-existing medical condition which affects the kidneys when a known antibody by the name of immunoglobulin A (IgA) builds up within the kidney tissues.
-As a result of this IgA accumulation, inflammation and swelling will occur within the kidney thus diminishing the kidneys’ ability to filter waste from one’s blood and over time can lead to total kidney failure!
+Berger’s Disease is a pre-existing medical condition that affects the kidneys when a known antibody by the name of immunoglobulin A (IgA) builds up within the kidney tissues.
+As a result of this IgA accumulation, inflammation and swelling will occur within the kidney, thus diminishing the kidneys’ ability to filter waste from one’s blood and, over time, can lead to total kidney failure!

 - Hypertension or high blood pressure,